-Fill a dropper/pipette with rubbing alcohol and drip small drops on to your bookmark.
-You can tap your dropper against your bookmark – that will deposit tiny amounts on to the plastic, or you can just drip the alcohol randomly over your art.
+Fill a dropper/pipette with rubbing alcohol, and drip small drops on to your bookmark.
+You can tap your dropper against your bookmark – that will deposit tiny amounts of alcohol on to the plastic, or you can just drip the alcohol randomly over the ink.

-Then let it sit.
-Do not move the bookmark, or tip it, or all of your colours will run together.
-Just watch it, and you’ll see the colours start to blend and fuse together.
+Then let it your project sit.
+Do not tilt your bookmark or the colours will all run together.
+Just observe, and you’ll see the colours blend and fuse together.
 It’s so magical and beautiful.

 You can experiment with the amount of alcohol you use.
-If you’re not happy with the way things are going, you can swipe the bookmark clean and start again.
-A paper towel is good for this.
+If you’re not happy with the way things are going, you can wipe the bookmark clean with a paper towel, and start again.

 Isn’t it amazing?
 I love watching this process!